 We prepare our consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 The consolidated financial statements include our accounts and those of our subsidiaries, all of which are wholly-owned.
 All intercompany balances and transactions have been eliminated in consolidation.
-Certain fiscal year 2020 and fiscal year 2019 amounts within the Consolidated Statements of Cash Flows, Consolidated Statements of Operations and footnotes to the financial statements have been reclassified to conform to the fiscal year 2021 presentation.

 The Company has consolidated certain entities meeting the definition of a variable interest entity ("VIE") as the Company concluded that it is the primary beneficiary of the entities under the provisions of Accounting Standards Codification 810, Consolidation.
-At January 1, 2022, the variable interest entities include 30 professional corporations.
-The total assets of the consolidated VIEs included in the accompanying Consolidated Balance Sheets as of year-end 2021 and 2020, were \$6.0 million and \$5.9 million, respectively, and the total liabilities of the consolidated VIEs were \$6.8 million and \$11.4 million, respectively.
+At December 31, 2022, the variable interest entities include 31 professional corporations.
+The total assets of the consolidated VIEs included in the accompanying Consolidated Balance Sheets as of December 31, 2022 and January 1, 2022, were \$7.9 million and \$6.0 million, respectively, and the total liabilities of the consolidated VIEs were \$8.3 million and \$6.8 million, respectively.